E-business/E-government/E-commerce

 • Most popular products sold

-• Most popular web sites
+• Most popular e-commerce web sites

 Your group might want to focus on a few interesting e-commerce sites, including an in-class demonstration.
-Or your group might want to focus on certain interesting sub-sets of e-commerce, such as non-profit, religion, gambling, etc. The point is to find something that will be news to the audience...we do NOT need a case study on amazon or ebay.
+Or your group might want to focus on certain interesting sub-sets of e-commerce, such as non-profit, religion, gambling, fortune telling, etc. The point is to find something that will be news to the audience...we do NOT need a case study on amazon or ebay.

 Your group might conclude with a set of best practices for ensuring success.
 With a million web sites, how would a company gain a customer base?
 How do they advertise?
 How do they gain customer loyalty?
 I am sure that your group will have many creative ideas, so please feel free to discuss them with me.